 The Group assesses that it has significant influence over an investee when the Group has the power to participate in SFRS(I) 12.7.b the financial and operating policy decisions of the investee.
-Although the Group owns less than 20% of the ownership interest and voting rights in San Developer Pte Ltd, management is of the view that the Group has significant influence over San Developer Pte Ltd because there is an agreement with the other shareholders whereby the Group has the right to appoint its representatives for one third of the investee's board of directors.
+Although the Group owns less than 20% of the ownership SFRS(I) 12.9.e interest and voting rights in San Developer Pte Ltd, management is of the view that the Group has significant influence over San Developer Pte Ltd because there is an agreement with the other shareholders whereby the Group has the right to appoint its representatives for one third of the investee's board of directors.

-(d) Income taxes (Note 36)
+(d) Income taxes (Note 35)